How to Launch a Startup When You Have Zero Technical Knowledge?

 Most usually, such projects take months to develop, which is why pre-selling can only help you realize what you’re doing wrong and what tactics your company needs to employ in order to improve and, ultimately, sell.

-If still sceptical, here’s another success story to encourage you.
+If you are still skeptical, here’s another success story to encourage you.
 Charles Best, now the executive head of DonorsChoose.org and once a Bronx teacher, started his corporation with nothing but good will and a piece of paper.

 Famously, Best hand-wrote his website point by point 14 years ago, and payed $2,000 to see it come to life.
 Until today, his organization has supplied 12 million kids with the necessary learning resources, thus making its CEO one of the most influential non-tech founders, but not only that; once a startup itself, DonorsChoose.org has succeeded in making a change on nothing else than a global scale.